Godseye533/Extracting-Information-from-RC-card/README.md

 # Extracting-Information-from-RC-card
-Creating a model to extract required information from images of RC cards.
+Creating a model to extract required information from images of RC cards, using the TEXTRACT API for detection of text in images and coding to get desired informations.

+IMPORTING FILES FROM DRIVE

+IMPORTING BOTO3 AND PICTURES AS BYTES

+DECLARING CLIENT ID OF AWS TEXTRACT

+EXTRACTING ENGINE NO.s

+EXTRACTING NAMES

+EXTRACTING MANUFACTURING DATES & REGISTRATION DATES

+EXTRACTING CHASIS NO. & REGISTRATION NO.

+CREATING DICTIONARIES

+CREATING DATAFRAMES

+CONVERTING DATAFRAMES TO EXCEL FILE